-The current Waste Management Plan is being reviewed and updated and will involve public consultation.
+The current Waste Management Plan is being reviewed and will be completed in the 2014/15 year and will involve public consultation.

 arc21 has a Code of Governance in place which was approved by the Audit Committee and Joint Committee.
 The Code is based on the six principles set out in the CIPFA/SOLACE 'Delivering Good Governance in Local Government: A Framework' In addition, it was updated to reflect the Statement on the role of the Chief Finance Officer in Local Government published by CIPFA.
 This sets out the systems and processes, culture and values, by which the organisation is directed and controlled and through which it accounts to, engages with and, where appropriate, leads its community.
 This is reviewed and updated to ensure compliance.
+In addition, during 2014/15 arc21 will be working towards the Excellence in Governance accreditation.